Sequential model confidence sets: Case Studies

-Regarding the nature of the models, we perform our comparison under the strong hypothesis, since we expect the ensemble models to have consistent superior performance over the individual models, which in turn are expected to be better than the naive baseline model issuing its forecasts only based on the previous outcomes and on no additional information.
-Furthermore, we can argue that in such a highly sensible prediction task, we should seek to detect the models that issue accurate predictions consistently over time and not just on average.
+We perform our comparison under the strong hypothesis, since we expect the ensemble models to have consistent superior performance over the individual models, which in turn are expected to be better than the naive baseline model issuing its forecasts only based on the previous outcomes and on no additional information.
+Furthermore, we can argue that in such a highly important prediction task, we should seek to detect the models that issue accurate predictions consistently over time and not just on average.

-Notably, the outcomes as well as the forecasts in the given dataset have a very unstable behaviour and exhibit large variation in scale, see e.g.\ the upper left panel of Figure \ref{fig:covid_data}, which suggests to apply a log transformation on all quantities of interest.
-Moreover, the forecast differences are typically not very distinctive for the median, whereas they become more apparent when we look at the tails, compare to the lower panels in Figure \ref{fig:covid_data}.
+The outcomes as well as the forecasts exhibit unstable behaviour and large variation in scale, see e.g.\ the upper left panel of Figure \ref{fig:covid_data}, which suggests to apply a log transformation on all quantities of interest.
+Moreover, forecast differences are typically not distinctive for the median, while they become more apparent when we look at the tails, see the lower panels in Figure \ref{fig:covid_data}.